 In July I was on local audit with my day job in Edinburgh

 Angus made three suitcases in the shape of a boat

 Jon and Angus came up on the bus to Edinburgh and stayed in a flat in Haymarket.
 While I was working in the daytimes, Angus went to the folk music library in Glasgow and Jon worked on the text.
 In the evenings we put the play together.

-Opening night was flat.
+Opening night was a flop.
 The reviewers that came that night panned us.

-Time Out came a few days late by which time we’d got things sorted.
+Time Out came a few days later, by which time we’d got things sorted.
 They gave us a good review.

 Three weeks into the four week run Angus left for a family holiday.

-We remounted it in 1994 for touring with the original cast.
+We remounted it in the spring and Autumn of 1994 for touring with the original cast.

 Around that time The Poor School arranged a “How I started” interview with the Independent and I was “bagged” for the first time.